 MP2 contributions paid by Pag-IBIG members are invested in Pag-IBIG housing loans (which earn interest paid by member-borrowers), government securities, and corporate bonds.
 Investing money in fixed securities makes the MP2 a less risky investment compared to stocks and other high-risk instruments.

-For example, if you've been saving PHP 500 from 2020 to 2024, you're likely to receive a total dividend of PHP 5,718.75 (if you chose to get your dividends annually).
-Your total dividend will be higher (PHP 6,266.14) if you opt to get paid the lump sum after your MP2 account's five-year term.
+According to a sample MP2 computation at the Pag-IBIG website, if you've been saving ₱500 from 2020 to 2024, you're likely to receive a total dividend of ₱5,718.75 (if you chose to get your dividends annually).
+Your total dividend will be higher (₱6,266.14) if you opt to get paid the lump sum after your MP2 account's five-year term.

 Ideally, like in other investments, it's best to just let the funds in your MP2 account grow until your account matures.
 This way, you get to maximize your profits.

 However, an unfortunate life situation might make withdrawing your MP2 savings necessary.
 The Pag-IBIG Fund allows early withdrawal under any of the following scenarios: